 The Urban Shaman is an alter ego I developed to explore, reflect, and critique my own culture.
 Through the development of this persona I’ve sought out others to engage them in reflection on their culture and communities.
 More can be found here and here.

-In 2018, she will be the Jade District Contemporary Artist in Residence through the APANO and Division Midway Alliance Creative Placemaking Projects Grant, and will collaborate with Anke Schuettler and the Free Mind Collective for the project Answers Without Words, funded by the Portland Institute of Contemporary Art’s Precipice Fund.
+In 2018, she completed her time as the Jade District Artist in Residence through the APANO and Division Midway Alliance Creative Placemaking Projects Grant with her project 82nd + Beyond: A Living Archive, and collaborated with Anke Schüttler and the Free Mind Collective for the project Answers Without Words, funded by the Portland Institute for Contemporary Art’s Precipice Fund.

 Shoshana Gugenheim Kedem